wasserfuhr/BrunoCoin/README.md

 BrunoCoin
 =========

-an experimental virtual CurrencySystem for BrunoJennrich
+an experimental virtual CurrencySystem for @brunojennrich

 MoneySupply: 10000 BrunoCoin